-3.3.4 Higgs invisible decay
+3.3.4 Higgs invisible decay (to be completed if Part III is kept in)

-The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [72] and CMS [73] using the full data sets collected in Run 1.
+The search for invisible decays of the Higgs boson in the vector boson fusion production mode is carried out by both ATLAS [73] and CMS [74] using the full data sets collected in Run 1.
 Limits are set on the production cross section times invisible branching fraction, as a function of the Higgs boson mass.
 Neither collaboration has observed an excess in the data with respect to the expected background processes.
 Assuming standard model Higgs boson cross sections and acceptances, the 95% C.L. observed (expected) upper limit

 Figure 3.14.
 Correlation in the signal strength of the ggH and ttH and of the VBF and VH production mechanisms.
-The ALTAS resultis [60] shown in the left plot and the CMS [61] in the right.
+The ALTAS resultis [63] shown in the left plot and the CMS [64] in the right.
 The best-fit values to the data (+) and the 68% (full) and 95% (dashed) CL contours are indicated, as well as the SM expectation marked.
-In the left plot, the sharp lower edges of the $H \to \gamma \gamma$ and $H \to ZZ^$ contours are due to the small numbers of events in these channels and the requirement of a positive probability density function.
+In the left plot, the sharp lower edges of the $H \rightarrow \gamma \gamma$ and $H \rightarrow ZZ^$ contours are due to the small numbers of events in these channels and the requirement of a positive probability density function.

-on the invisible branching fraction at $m_H = 125 \text{ GeV}$ is
+on the invisible branching fraction at $m_H = 125$ GeV is